cyfronet-fid/marketplace/README.md

 To run specific service `<serv>` in foreground `$ docker-compose up <serv>`.
 To stop it `$ docker-compose stop <serv>`, and to remove its state: `$ docker-compose rm <serv>`

+## FriendlyId

+Marketplace uses FriendlyId slugs made from a name of resource.
+In case of deleted resources, which block friendly-looking slug, if we want to have a published copy, its slug looks like this:
+`some-slug-51daddab-9a34-406e-b1c4-87acea5572cb`
+To unlock and assign friendly slugs for published resources run task:
+`rake friendly_id:heal`

 ## JIRA